Pipipi: Description

-The sexes and juveniles are very similar in terms of their appearance.
-You can tell the difference between the juveniles and adults before May as the juveniles have yellow bill flanges and dark brown legs.
+The sexes and juveniles are very similar in appearance.
+Juveniles can be distinguished from adults before May as the juveniles have yellow bill flanges and dark brown legs.
 Juveniles are distinguishable by having a greyer head, i.e. less reddish-brown, in addition to lacking the white stripe behind the eye.

 The males weigh on average 13.5 g, whilst the females weigh on average 11.0 g.
 Brown creepers are about 13 cm in size.